saylesss88/nix-book/src/nix/whonix_kvm.md

 anonymous environment for running applications and performing online tasks.

-When you first launch `Whonix-Workstation`, choose the second option down or reboot, then choose "Persistent Mode Sysmaint Session".
+When you first launch `Whonix-Workstation`, choose the second option down or reboot, and then choose "Persistent Mode Sysmaint Session".

-With the workstation, a security feature disables sudo for the default user.
+With the workstation, a security feature disables `sudo` for the default user.
 Instead of the `user` account, a separate `sysmaint` (system maintenance) account is used for administrative tasks that require root privileges, such as updates and package installations.